Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-incremental.md

 ### User experience when using this sample

-The user experience on the client application is similar to the one in the first part, except that, when the signed-in user adds todo list items, the Web API appends the name of the user to the todo item (between parenthesis).
+The user experience on the client application is similar to the one in the first chapter, except that, when the signed-in user adds todo list items, the Web API appends the name of the user to the todo item (between parenthesis).
 This is done by calling Microsoft Graph (even if in this particular case, this would not be strictly necessary)

 ![TodoList Client](./ReadmeFiles/todolist-client.png)